AristideDongo/glyphLog/CONTRIBUTING.md

-# Contributing to Logify
+# Contributing to glyphLog

-We're excited that you want to contribute to Logify!
+We're excited that you want to contribute to glyphLog!
 All help is welcome, whether it's bug reports, new features, or documentation improvements.

 ## How to Contribute